Zadar, 12-15 September, 2019

-Most of my research funding comes from Medical Research Council UK, The Wellcome Trust, BBSRC, with postdoctoral fellowship support from HFSP, EU and with graduate studentship funding from the The Wellcome Trust, MRC, Felix Scholarship, Goodger Scholarship, Rhodes Scholarship.
-I also receive support for our history projects History of Medical Sciences from The Wellcome Trust and from FENS.
-I currently serve on the FENS History Committee.
+Most of my research funding comes from Medical Research Council UK with additional fellowships and graduate studentships from Anatomical Society, HFSP, Wellcome Trust, ERC Felix Scholarship, Goodger Scholarship, Rhodes Scholarship.
+I received support for our history projects History of Medical Sciences from The Wellcome Trust and from FENS.
+I serve on the FENS History Committee.

 I am member of the MSC in Neuroscience Organising Committee.
 I have been senior sponsor of the Oxford Cortex Club since its establishment in 2009.
-I have been section editor of European Journal of Neuroscience in the past, and currently I am on the Editorial Boards of Cerebral Cortex, Journal of Comparative Neurology, Journal of Anatomy, Brain Structure and Function, Frontiers in Neurogenesis and Frontiers in Neuroanatomy.
-I currently serve on the Medical Research Council Neuroscience and Mental Health Board and on the Council of the Anatomical Society.
+I have been section editor of European Journal of Neuroscience in the past, and currently I am on the Editorial Boards of Cerebral Cortex, Progress in Neurobiology, Journal of Comparative Neurology, Journal of Anatomy, Brain Structure and Function, Frontiers in Neurogenesis and Frontiers in Neuroanatomy.
+I previously served on the Medical Research Council Neuroscience and Mental Health Board and on the Council of the Anatomical Society.

-I am very enthusiastic about medical education (teaching contact hours over 150/year).
+I am very enthusiastic about medical education.
 My departmental teaching contributes to the pre-clinical training of medical and biomedical students.
 I give lectures and seminars in the 1st BM course mainly in the field of neurosciences; on the anatomy and development of the human central nervous system.
 Since 2000, I have been organizing the neuroanatomy practical classes for 2nd year medical students and contributing with more specialized lectures and seminars for the FHS (3rd year medical students) and M.Sc.
 Degree in Neuroscience Course.
 I also teach on the Principles of Clinical Anatomy Course for 3rd year medics.
 I have been representing Neuroscience in the Departmental Teaching Committee since 2009.
 I was awarded the Medical Sciences Teaching Excellence Award in 2010.